JuliaGaussianProcesses/KernelFunctions.jl/docs/src/design.md

-Another way to partly resolve these problems is to not commit to a convention, and instead to propagate some additional information through the codebase that specifies how the input data is to be interpretted.
+Another way to partly resolve these problems is to not commit to a convention, and instead to propagate some additional information through the codebase that specifies how the input data is to be interpreted.
 For example, a kernel `k` that represents the sum of two other kernels might implement `kernelmatrix` as follows:
 ```julia